NatalieTkachenko/NatalieTkachenko/README.md

 #### About me
 Early-career Fullstack developer with a backend focus.
 Currently building and learning with Node.js, Express, MongoDB, React, and Next.js.
+I want to do things that make sense and bring value.

 #### My tech stack
 Backend: